 On September 30, the firefighters who are striving to keep this wildfire under control stated that the Dixie Fire would most likely not be contained until the end of October.
 The Dixie Fire has been burning for more than 2 months and a half now, and it resulted in the most expensive fire suppression effort in the history of California.

 The Dixie Fire began in the Feather River Canyon near Cresta Dam, and it is named after the road where it started.
 Since July, it has burned mainly north through the Lake Almanor region into Lassen Volcanic National Park and east through Indian Valley toward the Diamond Mountains.
 Dramatically, the Dixie Fire has been wreaking havoc on multiple areas of California, which are the following:

-Shockingly, the Dixie Fire has grown larger than the state of Rhode Island and is the first wildfire to have burned across the crest of the Sierra Nevada, followed by the Caldor Fire several days later.
+Shockingly, the Dixie Fire has grown larger than the state of Rhode Island and is the first wildfire to have burned across the crest of the Sierra Nevada.
 If your place of residence is in one of these counties and it was damaged by this wildfire, you may be entitled to financial compensation, whose purpose is to cover the destruction and any other related damage.

 Although investigation with regard to what started the Dixie Fire is ongoing, information and evidence point to the Pacific Gas and Electric Company, whose headquarters is in San Francisco, California.
 The infrastructure of the company is believed to have ignited the wildfire, more specifically, a blown fuse on a power line belonging to the company.

 According to the Pacific Gas and Electric Company, on July 13, a utility repairman noticed some damage to the fuses on a power line after the outage system of the company suggested that Cresta Dam off Highway 70 in the Feather River Canyon had lost power.